 Where an unmarried couple has children, each spouse has the same parental rights as a married couple in respect of the children.
 The laws used to decide who should be a guardian of a child, parenting arrangements, and access to the children are the same for all parents.
 Getting married does not change the legal status of a parent or improve the standing of an unmarried parent.

-Just as with a married couple, separating unmarried spouses may try to resolve their disputes through negotiation, mediation, or through the Courts.
+Just as with a married couple, separating AIPs may try to resolve their disputes through negotiation, mediation, or through the Courts.

 While many separating people successfully negotiate for themselves, a family lawyer can help at any stage of the process by explaining how the law would apply to the specific circumstances at issue, and attempting to negotiate a resolution.